Introduction goes here

 37

-Order to the same that if they find it is the truth, thus they should make payment and satisfaction as he will see the most suitable for the king's honor and convenience, and the constable will have due allowance in his account.
-Lately, Pey de Grailly Greelino, vicomte of Benauges Benagiarum and Castillon Castellionis Castillon-la-Bataille Libourne and his son Johan [II de Grailly] requested that the king will wish to compensate them for [their losses], as formerly at the time of the last war in the duchy, their lands were occupied by the French, and them, because they supported the king's party suffered several damages on which no satisfaction has been made until now.
+Order to the seneschal of Gascony and the constable of Bordeaux that if they find it is the truth, thus they should make payment and satisfaction as he will see the most suitable for the king's honor and convenience, and the constable will have due allowance in his account.
+Lately, Greelino, de Pey [II] de Grailly, Benagiarum vicomte of Benauges and Castellionis, de Castillon and his son Johan [II de Grailly] requested that the king will wish to compensate them for their losses, as formerly at the time of the last war in the duchy, their lands were occupied by the French, and them, because they supported the king's party suffered damage for which no satisfaction has been made up to now.

 By C.